 2. Setting a Wedding Date

-The couple’s tentative date can be now made definite.
-With early contact with the clergy (9-12 months), the couple still have enough time to make arrangements for the wedding day.
 If the wedding is to take place at the University Catholic Center, a deposit and a signed copy of the Marriage Policymust be received in order to secure the date and the facility usage.

 Phase II